Paul Crowley (footballer): Dundalk

 After the liquidation of Dublin City, Crowley spent a season at UCD, before moving to Dundalk in 2007, who were managed by his old mentor from Dublin City, John Gill.
 He was part of the Dundalk squad which won the 2008 League of Ireland First Division.

 Drogheda United

 Crowley signed for Alan Mathews' Drogheda United in 2009.
 He stayed at the Boyneside for two seasons and became a fixture in central midfield.
 He re-signed for the club for the 2010 season, which turned out to be a disaster, with the Drogs finishing rock-bottom of the league with only four wins.
 Due to financial worries, Crowley's contract was not renewed for the 2011 season, so he was forced to seek a new club elsewhere.

 St Patrick's Athletic

 Crowley signed for St Patrick's Athletic F.C. on 21 January 2011.
-He played for the club during their European adventure, as they beat ÍBV from Iceland and Shakhter Karagandy from Kazakhstan, before losing to Karpaty Lviv of the Ukraine, 5–1 on aggregate in the Third Qualifying Round.
+He played for the club during their European adventure, as they beat ÍBV from Iceland and Shakhter Karagandy from Kazakhstan, before losing to Karpaty Lviv of Ukraine, 5–1 on aggregate in the Third Qualifying Round.